 "Probably, but that's not why I'm laughing.
 Music videos are always cheesy—it comes with the territory.
 I'm laughing because you are drilling a hole through an apple with a power drill."

-There were a lot of moments Brian caught me laughing.
+Brian caught me laughing a lot.
 He'd ask, "Why are you laughing?
 Is it silly?"

 I had to keep reassuring him, "No dude, I'm laughing because I'm having fun."